-- 1. The purpose of this land use designation is to provide multifamily dwellings of different types and styles at an average overall density of 16.5 units per gross buildable acre in the district. - 2.
-Typical housing types will include duplex dwellings, multifamily dwellings, and manufactured dwelling and mobile home parks.
+- 1. The purpose of this land use designation is to provide dwellings of different types and styles at an average overall density of 16.5 units per gross buildable acre, and/or middle housing densities consistent with applicable minimum lot sizes, in the district. - 2.
+Typical housing types will include duplex dwellings, triplex dwellings, quadplex dwellings, townhouse dwellings, cottage cluster projects, multifamily dwellings, and manufactured dwelling and mobile home parks.
 The district also is intended to allow low intensity institutional uses that operate consistent with peaceful enjoyment of residential neighborhoods.
 Density may vary depending on lot size, off-street parking area, transportation, landscaping and other site considerations.
 The R-3 district is intended to be consistent with the high density residential (HDR) designation of the comprehensive plan.